 Go to: Get Help...Right Now

 Physical.
-Any intentional use of physical touch to cause fear, injury, or assert control such as hitting, shoving, and strangling.
+Any intentional use of physical touch to cause fear, pain, injury, or assert control over a partner by hitting, kicking, shoving, strangling, or any other type of physical force.

 Digital.
 Using technology to bully, stalk, threaten, or intimidate a partner using texting, social media, apps, tracking, etc.